prometheus/proposals/proposals/2025-03-25_otel-delta-temporality-support.md

 * Support for all OTEL metric types that can have delta temporality (sums, histograms, exponential histograms)
 * Queries behave appropriately for delta metrics
 * Support for ingestion delta metrics via remote write
     * The main focus of the proposal is on OTLP ingestion, but remote write deltas end up being supported too.
+(TODO: depends on type and unit metadata proposal)

 ### Audience